todd-skelton/ConsoleBuildR/README.md

 }
 ```

+## Application Settings

+Make sure the copy to output directory property on your `appsettings.json` is set to copy if newer or always.

 ## Console Builder

 `ConsoleBuilder.CreateDefaultBuilder()` will create a default implementation that has Microsoft's console logging, and use appsettings.json for configuration.
-The full method looks like this:

 ```csharp
 public static IConsoleBuilder CreateDefaultBuilder()